Highpoint on Columbus Commons

 Highpoint on Columbus Commons is a $50 million mixed-use development project in Columbus, Ohio consisting of both multi-family and retail space.
-Highpoint includes 301 apartments and townhomes and has plans for 23,000 square feet of street-level retail fronting on High Street, the main north-south thoroughfare through Columbus, Ohio.

-Highpoint on Columbus Commons is the first new residential development to occur at Columbus Commons, a seven-acre site in downtown Columbus that stands at the former site of the Columbus City Center mall.
+Highpoint includes 301 apartments and townhomes, built with approximately 23,000 square feet of street-level retail fronting on High Street, the main north–south thoroughfare through Columbus, Ohio.
+Highpoint on Columbus Commons was the first new residential development to occur at Columbus Commons, a seven-acre site in downtown Columbus that stands at the former site of the Columbus City Center mall.

 History

 The City of Columbus and the non-profit urban redevelopment entity Capitol South agreed to purchase the abandoned Columbus City Center mall in 2007.
 In 2009, the City of Columbus, Capitol South and the Columbus Downtown Development Corporation (CDDC) announced plans to demolish the existing structure and develop an urban park surrounded by residential, retail and office components.

 Prior to the nine-acre park opening Memorial Day weekend in 2011, Capitol South and CDDC requested proposals for developing the residential and retail component on the west side of the park, now named Columbus Commons.
 The first round failed to produce a developer willing to meet required design specifications, including red brick exterior, classical design and maintaining dense retail storefronts on High Street.
 Following a second round of proposals in mid-2011, CDDC and Capitol South selected Atlanta developer Carter as their partner.